shipt/py-volley/docs/docs/profiles.md

 ### confluent

-The default conlfuent profile is most commonly used for applications working with Confluent Kafka brokers.
+The default confluent profile is most commonly used for applications working with Confluent Kafka brokers.
 It heavily relies on [librdkafka](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md) and follows at-least-once delviery semantics by default.
 Consumed message offsets are auto-committed back to the Kafka broker.
 Messages are consumed from the Kafka broker as `bytes`, and serialized using `orjson`, and constructed into a generic Pydantic model.
 Many uses will provide their own value for `data_model` rather than using a generic Pydantic model.

 | key           | value                                                    | link |
 | --------------| -------------------------------------------------------- | ---- |